-The new Rules of Golf 2019 take effect on 1st January 2019.
+The new Rules of Golf 2019 took effect on 1st January 2019.
 The key changes include:

 - Penalty Area – an area from which relief with a 1 shot penalty is allowed (formerly ‘Water Hazard’).
 Still defined as either yellow or red.

 - Relief Area – the area in which the ball must be dropped (and come to rest) when taking relief under a rule.